raspberrypilearning/hamster-party-cam/en/step_4.md

 --- hints ---
 --- hint ---
-Read the information on **Taking a video with PiCamera** to work out how to initialise a camera object, and how to capture a photograph.
-Make sure you save your photograph in the `hamster` directory you created earlier.
+Read the information in 'Taking a video with PiCamera' to work out how to initialise a camera object and how to capture a video.
+Make sure you save your file in the `hamster` directory you created earlier.
 --- /hint ---

 --- hint ---
-Here is some pseudo code for what you need to do:
+Here is some pseudo-code for what you need to do:

 ```
 FUNCTION hamster_awake(input)